Quick answer

 Symptoms

 When using the Makita DC18WA charger, you may notice a flashing red LED indicator light.
-This pattern usually signifies that the charger is detecting a fault.
-If there is no battery inserted, the charger may still flash red, indicating it is waiting for a battery to charge.
+According to the owner's manual, the charge light should be off with no battery inserted, steady red while charging, and off again once charging completes — so a flashing pattern with no battery present is not documented normal behavior and usually points to an internal fault.
 If you insert a battery and the light continues to flash, it suggests a potential issue with the battery itself or the charger.
 You may also hear no sounds, as the charger operates quietly during normal function.

 Quick checks